Interior Architect vs. Interior Designer: The Key Differences Explained

 Education and Training

-In Australia, both interior architects and interior designers typically undergo formal education and training, however specific, legal training requirements apply for architects which are not required for interior designers.
+In Australia, both Interior Architects and interior designers typically undergo formal education and training, however specific, legal training requirements apply for Interior Architects which are not required for interior designers.

 Interior Architecture

-They will then also be required to undergo a certain amount of on-the-job work experience, and move through the requirements set by their State or Territory in order to attain their registration.
+They are also required to undergo a certain amount of on-the-job work experience, and move through the requirements set by their State or Territory in order to attain their registration.
+And throughout their career, Interior Architects are required by law to undergo ongoing Professional Development (PD) training in order to maintain their registration.

 Interior Design

-There are no required industry accreditations or licenses that enable one to work as an interior designer in Australia, however most interior designers have undertaken formal education and work experience.
+There are no required industry accreditations or licenses in order to work as an interior designer in Australia, however most interior designers have undertaken formal education and work experience.
 Certification through professional organisations such as the Design Institute of Australia can enhance an interior designer’s professional standing.

 Formal interior design education focuses on colour theory, spatial design, furniture design, and interior decorating, all within the context of Australian design and safety standards.
 While interior designers may have some knowledge of building systems and codes, their primary expertise lies in creating aesthetically pleasing and functional interiors.